nonlin-lin-chaos-order-etc-etal/pattle-fork-tmpid/README.md

 ### iOS

-  Pattle will soon be available on Testflight.
+  Pattle is available on TestFlight: https://testflight.apple.com/join/uTytydST

   Later on Pattle will be available in the App Store.

 ## Contributing